zandersmall/Code-Battle/README.md

 2. For code execution, I used Judge0.
 Judge0 executes all code in a sandboxed enviroment, so it's pretty secure.
 It also has output capture and error handling which I like.

-3. I used React hooks and kept states local and as straightforward as possible (Trying to keep this simple as it's just a takehome).
+3. I used React hooks and kept states local and as straightforward as possible.

 If it was specified/I had more time, this needs error handling for disconnects, persistent storage features, and more test coverage.